CodeWithJV/open-holochain-curriculum/slides/testing-and-validation.md

 ---

-## Some casic use cases for Validation Rules
+## Some basic use cases for Validation Rules

 <br/>